CowDogMoo/Walls-of-Excellence/kubernetes/apps/external-secrets/external-secrets/app/README.md

   `SOPS_AGE_KEY_FILE` environment variable to its path.

 - **Errors in Decryption**: Ensure the correct decryption key is available and accessible.
-The file must be encrypted with `sops` and the same keys should be used for decryption.
+The file must be encrypted with `sops` and the same keys used for decryption.